 What about Sunflower seatbelt covers?

-Only the National Highways Sunflower stickers and magnets are provided free of charge, and the other Sunflower items are available to purchase from our shop here.
+The National Highways Sunflower stickers, magnets, and other Sunflower items are available from our shop here.

 Who can display a Sunflower on their vehicle?

-Anyone with an invisible or visible condition may need additional support if they break down or need assistance on the motorway or significant A-road in England.
+Anyone with an invisible or visible impairment may need additional support if they break down or need assistance on the motorway or significant A-road in England.

-Do you have to show evidence of a condition to qualify for a Sunflower?
+Do you have to show evidence of an impairment to qualify for a Sunflower?

 There are no requirements to show evidence of disability or any qualifying criteria.

 Will traffic officers tell anyone else about my Sunflower?

 With your consent, National Highways traffic officers will ensure that others on the scene are also aware of any additional support you may need.
 This could include the emergency and breakdown providers.

 If I have a Sunflower on my vehicle, can I park in a disabled parking bay?